aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-manipulation/joining-and-appending-documents/_index.md

 ---
 title: Joining and Appending Documents in Aspose.Words for Java
-linktitle: Joining and Appending Documents in Aspose.Words for Java
+linktitle: Joining and Appending Documents
 second_title: Aspose.Words Java Document Processing API
 description: Learn how to join and append documents effortlessly using Aspose.Words for Java.
 Preserve formatting, manage headers footers, and more.
 type: docs